Posts Tagged - sql

 Don’t create indexes in every column.
 This slows things down on insert, delete or update operations.

 Index are best used for big domain fields such as ids, names, surnames.
-Don’t use them for male/female fields.
+Don’t use them for male/female (or boolean) fields.

-A good recommendation is to measure performance time before and after the creation of that index.
-If your index doesn’t improve performance remove it as it causes overhead.
+ALWAYS MEASURE PERFORMANCE TIME before and after the creation of that index.
+If your index doesn’t improve performance, remove it as it causes overhead.

 Reference(s)